Samsursekh/Placement-Practice/priya-practise/css.md

  - css is a simple design language used for making web pages look good and presentable

+#  difference betwwen the block element and inline element ?
+# explain Box-model?

  # 3] css Positions Property  ==>